PhoenixJSMeetup/mathbeast/README.md

 # mathbeast
 Math game - http://phoenixjsmeetup.github.io/mathbeast/

-We are working on our first MVP.
+We are currently working on our fourth MVP.

+Feel free to clone the game and look at our wiki and the issue queue to make any contributions.